WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-20-dealing-with-water-damage.md

 Overall, it took us 8 weeks of non-stop work (well, Brad was working his 8-5, M-F job as well!) but we finally got it all put back together...and just in time to hit the road to make it to two weddings.

-{% include image.html img="Trailer12.jpg" title="laminate over the old counter" caption="We love the ease and look of this new laminate" %}
+{% include image.html img="Trailer12.jpg" title="laminate over the old counter" caption="We love the ease and look of this new laminate countertop" %}

 It was incredibly satisfying to finally bring this project to a close and drive away in water tight, renewly remodeled and upgraded rig -- dang near a dream home for us.